icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [Policy Sentry](https://github.com/salesforce/policy_sentry) - Writing security-conscious IAM Policies by hand can be very tedious and inefficient.
 Policy Sentry helps users to create least-privilege policies in a matter of seconds.

-- [PolicyUniverse](https://github.com/Netflix-Skunkworks/policyuniverse) - Parse and process AWS policies, statements, ARNs, and wildcards.

 - [IAM Floyd](https://github.com/udondan/iam-floyd) - AWS IAM policy statement generator with fluent interface.
 Helps with creating type safe IAM policies and writing more restrictive/secure statements by offering conditions and ARN generation via IntelliSense.
 Available for Node.js, Python, .Net and Java.

-- [ConsoleMe](https://github.com/Netflix/consoleme) - A self-service tool for AWS that provides end-users and administrators credentials and console access to the onboarded accounts based on their authorization level of managing permissions across multiple accounts, while encouraging least-privilege permissions.

 - [IAMbic](https://github.com/noqdev/iambic) - GitOps for IAM.
 The Terraform of Cloud IAM.
 IAMbic is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
 It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.